0HugoHu/IDS721/Individual_Project_2/README.md

 ## Introduction
 In this project 2, I will try to learn docker and possibly Kubernetes (K8S) for Rust-based microservice.

 This app parses user's input of a city name, and returns the real-time weather using OpenWeather API.

+Now, it also achieves history 365-day AQI reports.

 ### 1. Containerized Actix Microservice